hitesh-garg-data/Retail-SQL-Mini-Project/README.md

 **🧠 Project Overview**

-The goal of this project is to practice SQL by analyzing a retail sales dataset.
+The goal of this project is to apply SQL to analyze retail sales data and validate profitability logic across products, regions, and time.

 Key business questions answered include:

 Which products generate the highest revenue?